 - The goal of the case is reunification with the parent

 All families are seen for an initial assessment as a first step for program participation.
-Parents and their babies are then seen weekly (when possible) for 26 sessions.
-Project clinicians also appear regularly at family court proceedings and participate in foster care agency family team conferences as well as advocate for developmental services.
+Parents and their babies are then seen up to three times weekly for six months.
+Project clinicians appear as needed in family court proceedings and participate in foster care agency family team conferences as well as advocate for developmental services.

 Training and Information for Child Welfare Workers